 - Theft

 - Bullying

+- Hazing

+- Racial actions or comments

 - Hosting a party where alcohol or other drugs are being used

 - Disrespect to a teacher or other staff member

 - Vandalism

 - Cheating

 - Attending an event knowing that illegal activity will take place and that the purpose for attending for most students is to participate in that illegal activity.
 (Example: End of the year class party)

+ATTENDANCE BOUNDARIES/ELIGIBILITY:

-ATTENDANCE BOUNDARIES/ELIGIBILITY: Students who attend Northfield Middle School, Northfield High School, St. Dominic's, or who live in the Northfield district and are home schooled are eligible for 9th Grade, B Squad/JV/Varsity competition.
-Students attending St. Dominic's on the "Shared-Time" program may compete in Middle School programs if that sport is not offered at St. Dominic's.
-Arcadia students who are residents within the Northfield School District are fully eligible at the Middle School and 9th grade levels.
-For all MSHSL programming a Cooperative Agreement must be formed in order for Arcadia students to participate at the B-Squad, JV, and Varsity levels (these students must be Northfield School District residents).
+- Students who attend Northfield Middle School, Northfield High School, ALC, Portage, or are home schooled within the Northfield School District boundaries are eligible for some 9th Grade, B Squad/JV/Varsity competition.
+For further clarification reference INCLUSION OF 7th AND 8th GRADE STUDENTS IN HIGH SCHOOL PROGRAMS. - Students attending St. Dominic's may compete in Middle School programs if that sport is not offered at St. Dominic's. - Arcadia students who are residents within the Northfield School District are fully eligible at the Middle School.
+For all MSHSL programming a Cooperative Agreement must be formed in order for Arcadia students to participate at the 9th, B-Squad, JV, and Varsity levels (these students must be Northfield School District residents).
 Arcadia students pay the Activities Fee and Arcadia School is billed for the "Cost per Participant."